bubchampagne/work/README.md

-This repo contains examples of analytics and code used in reports with R Markdown.
+This repo contains examples of analytics and code used in reports made in R.